hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 The Carpentries subscribes to a shared <a href="http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 In January, 2018, Software Carpentry and Data Carpentry merged their projects to form <strong>The Carpentries</strong>.
 On November 1, 2018, The Carpentries Executive Council approved Library Carpentry as the third official Lesson Program of The Carpentries.
 The following two blog posts provide further background:  <i><a href="https://software-carpentry.org/blog/2017/09/merger.html">Joint future for Software Carpentry and Data Carpentry</a></i> and <i><a href="https://carpentries.org/blog/2018/11/welcoming-library-carpentry/">Library Carpentry is now officially a Lesson Program!</a></i>.
 Visit the individual <a href="https://software-carpentry.org/">Software Carpentry</a>, <a href="http://www.datacarpentry.org/">Data Carpentry</a>, and <a href="https://librarycarpentry.org/">Library Carpentry</a> web sites for more detailed project histories.

+[The Carpentries Strategic Plan](https://carpentries.org/strategic-plan) was developed by the Executive Council together with the Core Team and approved by the Executive Council in January 2020.

 #### How is The Carpentries Managed?

 The Carpentries is a fiscally sponsored project of <a href="http://communityin.org/">Community Initiatives</a>,